mimran1980/rusteron_gsr/BENCHMARKS.md

 # Benchmarks: Aeron Java vs. Rusteron Rust IPC Throughput

-This benchmark document compares the throughput performance of the existing Aeron `EmbeddedExclusiveIpcThroughput` benchmark in Java with the equivalent implementation in Rust using `rusteron_client`.
-The benchmark used for Java is `EmbeddedExclusiveIpcThroughput`, while the Rust implementation is ported to `rusteron-client/examples/embedded_exclusive_ipc_throughput.rs`.

 **Warning**: Writing good benchmarks is always challenging, and many factors can influence the results.
 Until these benchmarks are verified by multiple people and in different environments, take these results with a pinch of salt.

 ## Benchmarks

 ### Exclusive IPC Throughput

-This section details the exclusive IPC throughput benchmark, comparing Java and Rust implementations.
+This benchmark document compares the throughput performance of the existing Aeron `EmbeddedExclusiveIpcThroughput` benchmark in Java with the equivalent implementation in Rust using `rusteron_client`.
+The benchmark used for Java is `EmbeddedExclusiveIpcThroughput`, while the Rust implementation is ported to `rusteron-client/examples/embedded_exclusive_ipc_throughput.rs`.

 ## Running the Benchmarks